cnagpal/DGTHUM110/Assignment03.md

 ### What are the characteristics of users?

-Demographics: Students, researchers, and professional data analyaists would likley be the mainstream audience, while data hobbyists would be more extreme users.
+Demographics: Students, researchers, and professional data analysts would likley be the mainstream audience, while data hobbyists would be more extreme users.

 Preferences: Have the desire to obtain data sets, for research, learning, or projects.